pragmatic-objects/site/_chapters/015_sql_objects_secret.md

 }
 ```

-Looking to it, you will probably implicitly imagine some table named `posts`, with `date` and `title` columns there, by looking at the public API of `PgPost` and assuming that it repeats the table structure like Active Record.
-And that's what the original blogpost doesn't reveal, that's where the main mislead come from: actually, the table and it's contents are *secondary* thing here.
+By looking at the public API of `PgPost`, you will probably implicitly imagine some table named `posts`, with `date` and `title` columns there.
+And that's what the original blogpost doesn't reveal, that's where the main mislead comes from: actually, the table and it's contents are *secondary* thing here.
 The primary thing is the `Post` interface:

 ```java
 interface Post {